-Our summer virtual Bridge curriculum will include all of the same comprehensive business topic areas as our traditional residential program.
+Our fall 2020 virtual Bridge curriculum will include all of the same comprehensive business topic areas as our traditional residential program.
 We know that making connections with your fellow classmates and Tuck faculty, staff, and MBA students is a unique and important aspect of the Bridge program.
 Our online program will provide virtual opportunities for you to have those interactions through group team-building activities, academic simulations, and space to work directly with faculty, Bridge alumni, and current Tuck MBA students.

 Carefully selected Tuck MBA program teaching assistants (Bridge Associates) will be supporting you in all areas during the program.
 Bridge Associates play a key role in the success of the program by managing study groups, being content experts, and mentoring students.
 They work closely with program participants to help students understand the course material and manage the workload.
 In addition, they assist faculty members in organizing the classes and evaluating the students' performance.